syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ## Display All records through pager dropdown

-The Grid has an option to show all the records in the Grid component through the pager dropdown in the initial rendering.
-This can be achieved by setting the total record count to the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) class and customizing the dropdown values using the [PageSizes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSizes) property.
+The Grid component has an option to show all the records through the pager dropdown during the initial rendering.
+This can be achieved by defining the total record count in the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) class and customizing the dropdown values using the [PageSizes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSizes) property.
 This total count will select the "All" page size drop down on initial rendering.

 This can be demonstrated in the following sample.